-An additional huge cash saver for veterans includes the absence of private mortgage insurance premiums every month.
+An additional huge cash saver for Veterans is the absence of monthly private mortgage insurance premiums.
 VA home loans do not carry a VA-required mortgage insurance premium, which can save you a lot of money over the lifetime of the mortgage.

 Many conventional mortgage programs will require borrowers to pay mortgage insurance if there’s less than twenty percent equity within the house.
 PMI, or private mortgage insurance, isn’t allowed or needed in the Veteran home loan program due to the federal backing eliminating the requirement for PMI.
 For first-timers, savings of hundreds every month may be vital for setting up college funds and additional future monetary preparation.

 For first-timers, setting up credit may take time.
 Traditional and additional mortgage programs oftentimes possess stringent eligibility guidelines as it all comes down to credit history.
 The eligibility guidelines for Veteran loans could be less strict than those of traditional mortgages.
-First-timers who have little credit history still may be eligible based upon VA guidelines.
-The Veterans guidelines provide lender flexibility to decide if a borrower is a good credit risk.
+First-timers who have little credit history may still be eligible based on VA guidelines.
+The Veterans guidelines allow lender flexibility to decide whether a borrower is a good credit risk.
 Residual income, debt-to-income ratio, and credit score are weighed with one another to decide if a military member is eligible for a Veteran-guaranteed mortgage.
 Typically, credit history alone won’t keep the borrower from obtaining a Veterans loan.

 For many military mortgage borrowers, the Veteran funding fee includes a requirement.
 The charge was set up to offset the government expenditures for the VA’s home loan program.
 Those who receive or are eligible to receive VA compensation for service-connected medical issues are exempt from paying the fee if the VA compensation has been decided upon and has been entered into the veteran’s VA records.